TheoBikoko/MarkdownProject/README.md

 ![Project Logo](images/logo.png)

-If you want to start learning about the capabilities of Git, you can do so by clicking [here](https://git-scm.com/doc).
+All the tools and commands used in this project can be found [here](https://git-scm.com/doc).

 ### Features